OpenDreamKit/OpenDreamKit.github.io/meetings/2017-04-26-ProjectReviewPresentations/KPI.md

 ## KPI 3: Accelerated innovation in research etc.
 ---
 ### Percentage of tickets/commits by ODK participants to:
-- Sage:  [4291](https://trac.sagemath.org/search?ticket=on&q=jdemeyer&page=11&noquickjump=1) (for the moment only tickets with jdemeyer involved are taken into account)
+- Sage:  [4291 tickets](https://trac.sagemath.org/search?ticket=on&q=jdemeyer&page=11&noquickjump=1) (for the moment only tickets with jdemeyer involved are taken into account) (out of 22629 tickets)
 - Gap @alex-konovalov: 814 commits on Gap-system since September 2015
-- Pari-GP:
-Activité sur Github du 01/09/2015 au 01/03/2017: 2251/2356 by ODK participants --
+- Pari-GP: Git activity since September 2015: 2251/2356 commits by ODK participants --
 ### Nr of contributors to ODK components